Moriafly/SaltUI/README.md

 #### WindowUtil (Android, Unstable)

-Use `setStatusBarForegroundColor` to change foreground the color of the status bar
+Use `setStatusBarForegroundColor` to change foreground color of status bar

-Use `setNavigationBarForegroundColor` to change foreground the color of the navigation bar
+Use `setNavigationBarForegroundColor` to change foreground color of navigation bar

 ```kotlin
 import com.moriafly.salt.ui.util.WindowUtils